micro/services/helloworld/README.md

-A simple hello world service
+Returns personalised hello world

 # Helloworld Service

 Helloworld simply returns a personalized message in response to a name.
+Use it for testing purposes.